 “Well?”

 “Well, I think we should start with theory,” he said.
 “There are four levels of BioChromatic entities.
 The first, and most spectacular, are the Returned.
-What they name Gods here in Hallandren, but I’d rather call Sentient BioChromatic Manifestations in a Deceased Host.
+Those are what they name Gods here in Hallandren, but I’d rather call Sentient BioChromatic Manifestations in a Deceased Host.
 What is odd about them is that they’re the only naturally occurring BioChromatic entity, which is theoretically the explanation for why they can’t use or bestow their BioChromatic Investiture.
-Of course, the fact is that each living being is born with a certain BioChromatic Investiture, so the Type One Entities are probably the most natural of the entities.
+Of course, the fact is that every living being is born with a certain BioChromatic Investiture, so the Type One Entities are probably the most natural of the entities.
 This could also explain why they retain sentience.”

 Vivenna blinked.
 That wasn’t what she had been expecting.
 She’d thought that Vasher would stumble through an explanation of several basic Commands, not lecture her like a tutor from her youth.

 “You’re more interested in Type Two and Type Three entities,” Vasher continued.
 “Type Two being Mindless Manifestations in a Deceased Host.
 They are rather cheap to make, even with awkward Commands.
 This is per the Law of BioChromatic Parallelism: The Closer a host is to a living shape and form, the easier it is to Awaken.
 BioChroma is the power of life, and so it seeks patterns of life.
 That, however, leads us to another law--the Law of Comparable Awakening.
 That states that the amount of Breath required to Awaken something isn’t necessarily indicative of its power once Awakened.
-A piece of cloth cut into a square and a piece of cloth cut into the shape of a person will take very different amounts of Breath to Awaken, but will be essentially the same once they have been Awakened.
+A piece of cloth cut into a square and a piece of cloth cut into the shape of a person will take very different amounts of Breath to Awaken, but will be essentially the same once they have been Invested.

 “The explanation for this is simple.
 Some people think of Awakening like pouring water into a cup.
 You pour until the cup is filled, and then the object comes to life.
 This is a false parallelism.
 Instead, think of Awakening like beating down a door.
 You pound and pound, and some doors are easier to open than others, but once they’re open, they do about the same thing.”